 The discoveries about my grandfather’s life have raised many questions for me, including whether traumatic events in his childhood influenced the development of his RA; whether traumatic events in his mother’s life influenced her decision to commit suicide; and whether my grandfather’s premature and sudden departure from his own family influenced the development of CFS and MCS in my aunts.

-I wonder about whether transgenerational trauma influenced my chronic fatigue too, given that I grew up in an intact, non-abusive family.
+I wonder about whether the multigenerational trauma and chronic illness connection influenced my chronic fatigue too, given that I grew up in an intact, non-abusive family.

-I am working on a follow-up post in which I will describe research studies looking at the role of childhood trauma in affecting risk for chronic illness.
-Over time I’ll also look at suicide, RA, MCS, and ME/CFS and other chronic illnesses.
+I’ve written a follow-up post in which I describe research studies looking at the role of childhood trauma in affecting risk for chronic illness.

 It is All Hallows’ Eve and to support the relationships that I am forging with my ancestors I want to honor and pray for them, that they may have peace and experience a place of greater ease.

 Have you ever considered the role of early trauma in your or a loved one’s chronic illness?
 Have you ever experienced shifts, epiphanies or relief on learning about a significant but unknown event in your family lineage?
+Do you get symptoms on certain dates are did symptoms happen at the same age that a big event happened in one of your relatives’ lives?
+This might relate to the link between multigenerational trauma and chronic illness.
 How do you cope or work with the ghosts from your past?

 The Trauma and Chronic Illness Model: the role of trauma from past generations, early life and more